todd-skelton/chase-sets/domains/payments/docs/terminology-and-definitions.md

 ### Payment Method

-A **Payment Method** is the buyer’s funding source (card, bank transfer, wallet, etc.) used for authorization and capture.
+A **Payment Method** is the buyerâ€™s funding source (card, bank transfer, wallet, etc.) used for authorization and capture.

 ---